aiidateam/aiida-tutorials/docs/sections/data/groups.md

 The default table shows us four pieces of information:

-* **PK**: The Primary Key of the group
+* **PK**: The Primary Key of the group.
-* **Label**: The label by which the group can be identified
+* **Label**: The label by which the group can be identified.
-* **Type string**: This tells us what "sub-class" of group this is.
+* **Type string**: This tells us what type of group this is.
   Type strings can be used to class certain types of data, for example here we have general groups (`core`), groups containing pseudopotentials (`core.upf`), and an auto-generated group containing the nodes we imported from the archive (`core.import`).
-  For advanced use, you can create your own group subclass plugins, with specialised methods.
+  For advanced use, you can create your own group type plugins, with specialised methods by sub-classing the general `Group` class.
 * **User**: The email of the user that created this group.

 :::{tip}

-The `-a` and `-A` flags we used above ensure that groups for all type strings and users are shown respectively.
+The `-a` and `-A` flags used above ensure that groups for *all* type strings and users are shown, respectively.

 :::